 Sugar in your blood will ring some alarm bells in your brain, and you (or your kid) will perk up just a touch, but this is far from a hyperactive signal.
-A sugar high is about on par with a good sandwich.

 Your body will take note of the spike in available energy, but you’re not about to bounce off of any walls soon.
 This misconception just comes from confirmation bias.
 Parents feeding their kids candy are more likely to be on the lookout for hyperactivity, and any kind of uptick in energy, be it from a good mood from getting what the want or feeling more energized by the dinner they had right before the ice cream, is going to be cataloged under the “hyperactive” folder.

 What does this mean for feeling sleepy after eating sugar?
 It’s a little counter-intuitive, isn’t it?
 Your body will notice the uptick in available glucose, and that should perk you up just a little bit.